Choosing between URL access and SOAP in Reporting Services

 For more information about the report toolbar, see HTML Viewer and the Report Toolbar.

 URL access is useful for viewing reports, but it does not provide the report and namespace management functionality that can be essential to any enterprise reporting scenario.
 In this case, the broad and rich functionality of the Reporting Services SOAP API is recommended.
 With the SOAP API you can manage and deploy reports, create schedules, configure server properties, manage the report server namespace, create subscriptions, and more.
 The SOAP API exposes the complete set of management functionality in Reporting Services.
 The SOAP API can also enable report viewing and navigation through the Render method of the API.
-However, viewing reports through the SOAP API does not enable the built-in viewing functionality of the report toolbar, nor does it automatically handle the report interactivity that URL access provides.
+However, viewing reports through the SOAP API does not enable the built-in viewing functionality of the report toolbar, nor does it automatically handles the report interactivity that URL access provides.

 For more information about the Reporting Services SOAP API, see Report Server Web Service.